AxtonH/UtilizationDashboard/README.md

 - The service layer isolates Odoo-specific logic so adding new dashboard widgets is straightforward.
 - Chunk size defaults to 200; adjust via `ODOO_CHUNK_SIZE` for different throughput needs.
+- The client dashboard timeseries defaults to the current month; raise `CLIENT_SERIES_MONTH_WINDOW` if your Odoo API responses are fast enough for wider windows.
 - Consider adding caching or persistence if the creatives list grows beyond what real-time pulls can handle.
 - Add authentication/authorization before exposing this dashboard publicly.
 - Public holidays are derived from company-wide resource calendar leaves; ensure each entity maintains accurate entries for precise availability.